TomHarte/Fountain/README.markdown

 ## Installation

-1. Copy all the files in the Fountain group to your project.
+Copy all the files in the Fountain group to your project.
-2. RegexKitLite requires the `-licucore` linker flag to be added to your project.
-See http://regexkit.sourceforge.net/RegexKitLite/#AddingRegexKitLitetoyourProject for help enabling RegexKitLite in your project.

-If you don't want to use RegexKitLite you can remove the references to it in FountainParser.m and FountainWriter.m.
-You shouldn't have to change much code outside those files to change the regex library.
-While the regular expressions should be compatible with most standard regex implementation, you might have to massage them to work with a different library.
-Good luck with that.

 ## Usage